BrandonWarrior/Elland-Road-Leeds/README.md

 ### Bug 2
 - Color not applying to social icons.
 ### Fix
-Discovering a typo to the social-icon class meant that the styles were not applying.
+- Discovered a typo to the social-icon class meant that the styles were not applying.
 Once corrected the social-icons colors were applied.

 ### Bug 3
 - Menu icon not appearing on mobile devices.
 ### Fix
-- Discovering not adding a closing label tag to the end of the opening label tag meant that the menu icon was not appearing.
+- Discovered not adding a closing label tag to the end of the opening label tag meant that the menu icon was not appearing.
 By adding the closing label tag meant that the menu icon was working on mobile devices.

 ### Bug 4
-Poor Lighthouse performance scores.
+- Poor Lighthouse performance scores.
 ### Fix
-Due to images being too big I resized them using https://redketchup.io/image-resizer and changed them from a JPEG file to a webp file.
+- Due to images being too big I resized them using https://redketchup.io/image-resizer and changed them from a JPEG file to a webp file.
 After this I then compressed the images using https://tinypng.com/.
 This boosted my lighthouse performance scores on Desktop and mobile devices.

-## Testing
-- I have confirmed that this page works on different browsers: Chrome, Firefox and Safari.

-- I have confirmed that all external links and navigation works on all browsers.

-- i have confirmed that the navigation and the content displayed on each page are readable and easy to understand.

-- I have confirmed that the  video link works.

 ## Deployment
 I deployed the page to GitHub Pages using the following steps: